Free Throw Components

-In the traditional model, the central focus of improving free throw percentage is based around putting up physical repetition.
-Repetition is most effective when players are subconsciously open and ready to receive the muscle memory downloads of the physical/on-court free-throw reps.
-When a player’s conscious and subconscious mind (mind-body connection), is in alignment, practice reps equal In-Game Improvement.
+In the traditional model, the central focus of improving free throw percentage is based around putting up physical repetitions.
+Repetition is most effective when players are open and ready to receive the physical/on-court free-throw reps.
+When a player’s mind is in alignment, practice reps equal In-Game Improvement.

 Another way that players and coaches attempt to elevate free throw percentage is through mimicking in-game situations during practice.
-This is great if the subconscious mind of the player is receiving, processing and executing said outside stimuli.
-But like the example above, if there is deep trauma present for the player, generating free throw percentage improvement in this manner is generally ineffectual.
+This is great if the mind of the player is receiving, processing, and executing said outside stimuli.
+But like the example above, if there is mental clutter for the player, generating free throw percentage improvement in this manner is generally not so easy.

-When coaches and/or the player begin trying to fix physical shot mechanics, that is probably the thing that sets players back the most when they are struggling with improvement.
+When coaches and/or the player begin trying to fix physical shot mechanics, it is probably the thing that sets players back the most when they are struggling with improvement.

 The reason?
-99 percent of the time the underlying reason for the free throw struggle is not found in the physical mechanics, but the much deeper energetic level of the athlete.
+99 percent of the time the underlying reason for the free throw struggle is not found in the physical mechanics, but in the mental clutter of the athlete.

-When shot mechanics are addressed without also focusing on the mental, emotional and energetic level, this tends to further throw a wrench into free throw efficiency.
+When shot mechanics are addressed without also focusing on this mental piece, this tends to further throw a wrench into free-throw efficiency.

 Often, coaches will change a player’s mechanics out of season with the hope that repetition alone will fix the past shot struggles.
 This initially CAN have a positive effect on free throw shooting in non-stimulus-filled situations such as practice.